dmitrypol/dmitrypol.github.io/_posts/2016-06-20-modular_code.md

 end
 {% endhighlight %}

-You can test priviate method process_row with `.send` and pass various params.
+You can test private method process_row with `.send` and pass various params.
 But it's still going to process the records one at a time which is slow.
 And what if you restart server?
 So let's break up code into separate classes.

 {% highlight ruby %}
 # app/services/user_import.rb